 Checking the weather forecast for the area you are running in is essential.
 The climate in a city centre can be a world away from what it’s like on the top of Kinder Scout.

 What kit you wear and carry depends all four of the items above.
 At a minimum, and in line with FRA best practice guidelines, you should carry full body cover (waterproof or windproof according to conditions), spare top, hat, gloves, space blanket, torch, spare batteries, map, compass, whistle and emergency food.
 Extra items could include a light bivvy bag or 1-2 man emergency shelter and first aid kit.
-On a Wednesday night at least one person should have the full kit listed above.

 The route for the next organised run or race should be published on the Calendar page or Members/Warts blog.
 If it isn’t on the website, contact a club official, although the route might change due to local circumstances.
 Plan the route yourself on your map.
 The five golden rules to prevent you getting lost are: